Thomas J. H. Trapnell: World War II

 In 1941, Japan invaded the Philippines, routing combined U.S.-Filipino defensive forces.
 During their withdrawal into the Bataan Peninsula in December, Trapnell, commanding a unit of the 26th Cavalry, fought a desperate rear-guard action that included the last tactical cavalry charge of the U.S. Army.
-Using a medical truck to block one of the bridges used by retreating Fil-Am force and setting it afire, Trapnell then remained at this position under constant fire until it was rendered unpassable.
+Using a medical truck to block one of the bridges used by retreating Fil-Am force and setting it afire, Trapnell then remained at this position under constant fire until the bridge was rendered unpassable.
 Although he had a command car with which to beat a hasty retreat, he instead withdrew slowly with a picked force retrieving wounded soldiers along the way.
 For this engagement he was awarded the Distinguished Service Cross and commended by Gen. MacArthur: "With complete disregard for his safety, Major Trapnell delayed the hostile advance and set an inspiring example to his entire regiment."

 Prisoner of war

 Taken prisoner in April 1942 along with remaining U.S. forces, Trapnell endured months of horrific conditions at Camps O'Donnell and Cabanatuan.
 While interned, he was promoted to lieutenant colonel.
-In December 1944, he was transported, along with 1,620 other prisoners, on the notorious prisoner of war hell ship, Oryoku Maru.
+In December 1944, he was transported, along with 1,620 other prisoners, on the notorious prisoner of war hell ship, Oryoku Maru with serval U.S. prisoners, including the future Army chief of staff Harold K. Johnson and the future Contropeller of the Army John M. Wright.
 U.S. dive-bombers, unaware of the ship's status, attacked and sunk the vessel.
 Trapnell survived only to fall victim to a repeated attack the following year.
 This time, United States Navy aircraft attacked and disabled the Enoura Maru.
 He and the approximate 950 survivors of the two sinkings were placed aboard the Brazil Maru but only 550 survived the journey to Japan.
 In August 1945, Trapnell was liberated from Hoten POW camp in Manchuria by USSR troops.
 At the time, his once athletic, six-foot frame had been reduced to less than 100 pounds.